-Tobacco firms sue US over graphic cigarette labelsAugust 17th, 2011 in Health
+Tobacco firms sue US over graphic cigarette labelsAugust 17, 2011 in Medicine & Health / Health

 Four tobacco companies filed a lawsuit against the US Food and Drug Administration (FDA) on Tuesday over what they say are unconstitutional requirements for warning labels on US cigarette packaging.

 The third largest cigarette manufacturer in the United States, Lorillard, Inc., said they were "challenging nine new cigarette warnings as an unconstitutional way of forcing tobacco manufacturers to disseminate the government's anti-smoking message," in a statement Tuesday.